What Is DevOps?

 At its core, DevOps is a set of procedures meant to make the process of developing and releasing applications efficient and fast.
 But this sounds pretty abstract.
 Let's ignore the technical aspects for now.
 Instead, let's take a look at the human aspect of developing and releasing apps.
 It will be easier to understand DevOps if we first look at the problems that it tries to solve.

-Let's start by taking a look at an app on our phone.
+Let's start by taking a look at an app on our phones.
 For example, let's consider the YouTube app that lets us easily watch any video we want.
 How does it end up on our phones?

 The first step is pretty easy to imagine: a bunch of people write some code for it.
 They use a programming language to implement all the features that this should have.
-But before this app lands on the Google Play Store or Apple's App Store, it has to go through many steps.
+But, before this app lands on the Google Play Store or Apple's App Store, it has to go through many steps.

 First of all, all that code is just a collection of lines of text.
 And our phone can't just execute that text as it is.
 That code must be transformed into something our phone can understand and run.
 Also, we can't just turn any code into an application and deliver it to our customers.